 Otter Creek Outdoor Recreation Area is operated by the Kentucky Division of Fish and Wildlife Resources.
-For fishing there is a $3 per day fee; you can also purchase a $30 annual pass that runs to June of the next year.
+An entry permit is required.
+All permits must be purchased online (main gate both is closed.)
+A day permit costs $3.
+An annual permit costs $30 that runs to June of the next year, click here to purchase.
 For more information about Otter Creek, visit the website.
 It is possible to fish Otter Creek on the Fort Knox Military Reservation if you obtain a permit.

-The Recreation Area is open Wednesday through Sunday, sunrise until sunset.
+The Recreation Area is open 7 days a week year round from dawn to dusk.
 If you are leaving late and the gate is closed, approach slowly and the automatic gate will open.
 The area is closed during quota dear hunts in the fall, so checking the website is a good idea.
 You can also call the fishing and trails hotline at 502-942-9171.
 Unfortunately, there is no on line gauge for Otter Creek.

 Otter Creek is a great place to fish and enjoy the day.
-The hotline will tell you what conditions to expect on your arrival.
 The best way to fish the creek is by wading, but there are some opportunities to fish from the bank.
 2 to 6 weight rods work well and typical nymph worm, and egg patterns will take fish.
-Gig flies fished under an indicator work best in the Winter.
+Jig flies fished under an indicator work best in the Winter.
 When the water temperatures warm in the Spring, actively fishing Wooly Buggers, Leaches and other small streamers can be very effective.